SEVERE DISEASES 7 - Zeleni Sokovi Nemet

 How to recognize that your body may needa natural cleanse from toxins?
 Here are some symptoms indicating that the body is struggling with accumulated harmful substances:

-- Chronic fatigue and low energy: If you feel constantly exhausted, even after a good night’s sleep, your liver and other organs may be burdened with toxins.
-A body that is expending energy “fighting” toxins has less energy for daily activities.
+• Chronic fatigue and low energy: If you feel constantly exhausted, even after a good night’s sleep, it is possible that your liver and other organs are overloaded with toxins.
+A body that spends energy “fighting” toxins has less energy for daily activities.

-- Digestive issues: Frequent bloating, constipation, heartburn, or irregular bowel movements may indicate that the digestive system is struggling to process everything you consume.
-Toxins in the intestines disrupt the balance of beneficial bacteria and slow digestion, which leads to the retention of harmful substances in the body.
+• Digestive issues: Frequent bloating, constipation, heartburn, or irregular bowel movements may indicate that the digestive system is struggling to process everything we consume.
+Toxins in the intestines disrupt the balance of good bacteria and slow down digestion, leading to the retention of harmful substances in the body.

-- Frequent headaches: Persistent or unexplained headaches may result from excessive exposure to toxins.
-Accumulated toxins (such as heavy metals or chemicals) can trigger inflammation and affect the nervous system, manifesting as head pain.
+• Frequent headaches: Persistent or unexplained headaches can be a consequence of excessive exposure to toxins.
+Accumulated toxins (such as heavy metals or chemicals) can cause inflammation and affect the nervous system, manifesting as headaches.
 Dehydration also worsens headaches and is often a side effect of toxic overload.

-- Skin problems: The skin is our largest detox organ—through sweating and sebum secretion, the body tries to expel waste.
-If you notice acne, rashes, eczema, or a dull, ashy complexion, it may be that the body is trying to eliminate toxins through the skin.
-Impurities and frequent inflammation can be a signal that internal cleansing is needed.
+• Skin problems: The skin is our largest detoxification organ—through sweating and the secretion of sebaceous glands, the body attempts to expel waste.
+If you notice acne, rashes, eczema, or a grayish, lifeless complexion, it is possible that the body is struggling to eliminate toxins through the skin.
+Unclear skin and frequent inflammation can be a signal for internal cleansing.

-- Unpleasant breath and body odor: Stubborn bad breath (halitosis) or increased body odor can also indicate a need for detoxification.
+• Unpleasant breath and body odor: Persistent bad breath (halitosis) or increased body odor can also indicate a need for detoxification.
 When the liver and intestines are overloaded, metabolites and toxins can cause bad breath despite good hygiene.
-Similarly, sweat may take on a stronger smell because it contains more waste products.
+Similarly, sweat may take on a stronger odor because it contains more waste products.

-- Weak immunity and frequent infections: A toxin-laden body has a weakened immune response.
-If you often “catch” colds or viruses, or recover slowly from illness, toxins may be disrupting normal immune function.
-Detoxification eases the burden on the immune system, enabling it to fight microorganisms more effectively.
+• Weak immunity and frequent infections: A body full of toxins has a weakened immune response.
+If you frequently “catch” a cold or virus, or recover slowly from illness, it is possible that toxins are interfering with normal immune function.
+Detoxification relieves the immune system so it can fight microorganisms more effectively.

-- Difficulty maintaining a healthy weight: Accumulated toxins (especially from chemicals and plastics) can act as endocrine disruptors—interfering with the hormones responsible for metabolism and appetite.
-This is why some people struggle to lose weight despite dieting.
-The body may also store toxins in fat cells, so stubborn fat can partly be a protective mechanism by which the body sequesters toxins.
-By removing toxins, metabolism speeds up and weight loss becomes easier.
+• Difficulty maintaining a healthy weight: Accumulated toxins (especially from chemicals and plastics) can act as endocrine disruptors—disturbing the hormones responsible for metabolism and appetite.
+Because of this, some people find it harder to lose weight despite dieting.
+Additionally, the body can store toxins in fat cells, so stubborn fat can partially be a protective mechanism of the body to trap toxins.
+By removing toxins, metabolism accelerates and weight loss becomes easier.

 How toxins affect health